What is Sperm Donation?

 Male factor infertility affects 1 in 3 couples who have problems conceiving.
-If sperm retrieval is not the problem and the cause of male infertility is a very low sperm count, sperm donation with IVF in Mexico is a optional method of assisted reproductive technology (ART).
-Couples where the male partner is at risk of passing a genetically inherited disease to children may choose sperm donation with artificial insemination or to increase the chance of success, in vitro fertilization.
+When sperm retrieval is not the problem and the cause of male infertility is a very low sperm count, sperm donation with IVF in Mexico is a optional method of assisted reproductive technology (ART).
+Couples in which the male partner is at risk of passing a genetically inherited disease to children may choose sperm donation with artificial insemination or to increase the chance of success, in vitro fertilization.

 The sperm donor may be a friend or family member, or an anonymous donor matched to the recipient by the sperm bank or fertility clinic in Mexico.
 Anonymous donors can be selected according to physical characteristics such as ethnicity, skin color and height.
 Donors are also screened against genetic and sexual disease.

 The exorbitant cost of IVF treatments and number of doctor’s visits and sessions in the US had many patients visit Mexico for IVF treatment.

 A Good Candidate for Sperm Donation